experts in treating gallstones & bile duct stones

 -

 The initial consultation fee is £250.
-Once your treatment plan has been confirmed, our team will provide you with a quote without obligation which will include an estimate of all the hospital costs and clinician (surgeon and anaesthetist) fees.
-If you decide to entrust us with your surgery, the initial consultation fee will be deducted from the package price for the operation.
+Once your treatment plan has been confirmed, our team will provide you with a quote without obligation which will include an estimate of all the hospital costs and professional (surgeon and anaesthetist) fees.
+The approximate self-pay fee for laparoscopic cholecystectomy is £8000.
 All follow-up consultation fees are included in the package price for the operation and will therefore not incur further cost.

 Mr Navaratne’s